sam20908/mpp/README.md

 ### Unit Tests

 Different categories of unit tests are built into their own executables, so it makes failing tests easier to debug.
-A CTest target `unit_test` is defined, which invokes the Lit configuration of unit tests.
+A CTest target `unit_tests` is defined, which invokes the Lit configuration of unit tests.

 Example: